bbbbbr/pandocs/src/Four_Player_Adapter.md

 0-2 | Player ID (1-4)

 The Player ID's value is determined by whichever port a Game Boy is connected to.
-As more Game Boys connect, the upper bits of the STAT bytes are turned on.
+As more Game Boys connect and properly reply to pings, the upper bits of the STAT bytes are turned on.

-When talking about Game Boys and the "connection", this refers to a Game Boy properly responding to STAT1 and STAT2 bytes when receiving a ping packet from the DMG-07.
-In this way, the Game Boy broadcasts across the Link Cable network that it is an active participant in communications.
+In this way, each Game Boy broadcasts across the Link Cable network that it is an active participant in communications.
 It also acts as a sort of acknowledgement signal, where software can drop a Game Boy if the DMG-07 detects an improper response during a ping, or a Game Boy simply quits the network.

-The proper response is to send \$88 *after* receiving the ID Byte and STAT1, in which case the upper-half of STAT1, STAT2, and STAT3 are updated to show that a Game Boy is "connected".
+The first half of a proper response is to load \$88 into the SB register immediately *after* receiving both the ID Byte and STAT1 such that the \$88 response will get transferred out as STAT1 and STAT2 get clocked in.
+The upper-half of STAT1, STAT2, and STAT3 are then updated to show that a Game Boy is "connected".
 If for whatever reason, the acknowledgement codes are not sent, the above bits are unset.

-Some examples of ping packets are shown below:
+Some examples of ping packets sent byte the DMG-07 are shown below:

 Packet        | Description
 --------------|-------------------------------------------------------